-Sally Ashton is a poet, writer, Editor-in-Chief of the DMQ Review, college professor, lecturer, blogger, workshop presenter, and teacher who has taught well over 100 workshops.
+Sally Ashton is a poet, writer, Editor-in-Chief of the DMQ Review, college professor, lecturer, blogger, and workshop presenter who has taught well over 100 workshops.
 She was appointed the second Santa Clara County Poet Laureate, 2011-2013.
 She has collaborated with both visual artists and musicians.
 She is Assistant Editor of They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing, Black Lawrence Press, 2018.

-Her fourth collection, The Behaviour of Clocks is forthcoming from WordFarm Press, 2019.
+Her fourth collection, The Behaviour of Clocks was released April 1, 2019 from WordFarm Press.

 Her book of poems, These Metallic Days was published in 2005 as part of Main Street Rag’s Editor’s Choice Chapbook Series.